errata-ai/vale/README.md

 ## :heart: Sponsors

 > Hi there!
 I'm [@jdkato](https://github.com/jdkato), the sole developer of Vale.
-If you'd like to help me dedicate more time to _developing_, _documenting_, and _supporting_ Vale, feel free to donate through the [Open Collective](https://opencollective.com/vale).
+If you'd like to help me dedicate more time to _developing_, _documenting_, and _supporting_ Vale, feel free to donate through [GitHub Sponsors](https://github.com/sponsors/jdkato) or [Open Collective](https://opencollective.com/vale).
 Any donation&mdash;big, small, one-time, or recurring&mdash;is greatly appreciated!

 ### Organizations